dalance/svlint/md/syntaxrules-explanation-style_operator_boolean_leading_space.md

 , `->`
 , and `<->`.
-Uses of these operators must have a single space between the operator's symbol and the following symbol or identifier, e.g.
+Uses of these operators must have a single space between the operator's symbol and the leading symbol or identifier, e.g.
 `a && b`,
 , `c !== d`
 , or `0 < 5`.